 Complaints and Conduct Matters

-We want people to be safe and feel safe in the county and for the police to provide you with the best service possible.
+We want people to be safe and feel safe where they live and work and for the police to provide you with the best service possible.
 Everyone has a right to fair and honest treatment and should expect a professional service.
-However, sometimes things can go wrong and when this happens, we want to hear about it so that we can learn and improve.
+However, sometimes things can go wrong and when this happens, the Constabulary want to hear about it so they can learn and improve.

 The Police and Crime Commissioner has a duty to be open, transparent and accountable.
 He also has a legal responsibility to monitor all complaints made against all Cambridgeshire Constabulary officers and staff, whilst also having responsibility for complaints made against the Chief Constable.
 The Police and Crime Panel has responsibility for handling complaints against the Commissioner or the Deputy Police and Crime Commissioner.

 Complaints against Cambridgeshire Constabulary are handled in two ways either by the Constabulary’s Incident Response Team or the Constabulary’s Professional Standards Department, depending on the severity of the complaint and seniority of the officers or staff concerned.